MariaKokshaikina/SeamCarving/README.md

 pool_processes: number of pool processes for parallel running
 ```

-Check out `Experiments.ipynb` notebook to work in Jupyter with visual examples or `experiments_different_images.py` if you want to process dozen of images/sizes.
+Check out `Demo.ipynb` notebook to work in Jupyter with visual examples or `experiments_different_images.py` if you want to process dozen of images/sizes.